jigpu/linuxwacom-wiki-archive/wiki/USB_Kernel_driver.md

 where *Vendor=056a* indicates a Wacom device. *Driver=wacom* means the Wacom driver is in control of the tablet.
-If you see anything other than wacom after *Driver=*, at least hid-core.c needs to be updated.
+If you see anything other than wacom after *Driver=*, your model is not supported in your current kernel and the kernel driver [ needs to be update](/wiki/Updating_the_kernel_driver "wikilink").

-On newer 2.6 systems, *more /proc/bus/input/devices* gives you
+Alternatively, *more /proc/bus/input/devices* gives you

         [jej@ayukawa wacom]$more /proc/bus/input/devices
         I: Bus=0003 Vendor=056a Product=0042 Version=1.15